 You should indicate where you found the job posting.
 Mentioning that an employee of the firm referred you can help increase your chances of getting the position.
 You may also mention the firm’s website or a printed ad.

-The body of the legal assistant cover letter should provide the hiring manager with details about your skills, qualifications, and accomplishments.
+The body should provide the hiring manager with details about your skills, qualifications, and accomplishments.
 The hiring manager will use these details to determine whether you are a good fit.

 This section should include the following:

-It would be best to begin by indicating qualifications related to the legal assistant position.
-You should also provide relevant experiences.
+It would be best to begin by indicating qualifications related to the position.
+You should also provide relevant experience.
 This experience will demonstrate your ability to carry out the role.

 Explain why they should hire you

-You should provide the hiring manager with why you would be perfect for the position.
-Use information from the job posting and identify top requirements that the firm is looking for in an applicant.
+You should provide the hiring manager with reasons why you would be perfect for the position.
+Use information from the job posting to identify the top requirements that the firm is looking for in an applicant.
 Then, incorporate them into your explanation to help show that you are what they are looking for.

 Tell them why you want this job